m-mohsin-zafar/size-core/README.md

 - Displays only your logo for a clean, minimal interface
 - Hover effects for better user interaction
 - Shadow effects that provide depth without being intrusive
+- Draggable functionality - users can position the button where they prefer
+- Position persistence - remembers the user's preferred position across page loads
+- Mobile-friendly positioning to avoid collisions with common UI elements

 You can customize the button's appearance by providing: